instancio/instancio/website/docs/user-guide.md

 ```

 The `OnCompleteCallback` is invoked *after* the generated object has been fully populated.
-Callbacks can only be invoked on objects:
+Callbacks can be triggered only for objects:

 - created internally by the engine
-- created by custom generators via `supply(TargetSelector, Generator)` or generators registered via {{GeneratorProvider}}
+- created by custom generators
-- created by internal generators using `generate(TargetSelector, Function)`

 Callbacks are *never* invoked on objects provided using:

   - `supply(TargetSelector, Supplier)`
   - `set(TargetSelector, Object)`

-The following example shows how the `Address` can be modified using a callback.
+The following example demonstrates how an `Address` object can be modified using a callback.
-If the `Person` has a `List<Address>`, the callback will be invoked for every instance of the `Address` class that was generated.
+If a `Person` has a `List<Address>`, the callback will be invoked for every
+instance of the `Address` class that was generated.

 ``` java linenums="1" title="Example: modifying an object via a callback"
 Person person = Instancio.of(Person.class)